Ocean State

 The date shown for securities represents the date when principal payments must be paid, taking into account any call options exercised by the issuer and any permissible maturity shortening features other than interest rate resets.

 All investments are categorized as Level 2 under the Fair Value Hierarchy.
-The inputs or methodology used for valuing securities may not be an indication of the risk associated with investing in those securities.
-For more information on valuation inputs please refer to the Investment Valuation section in the accompanying Notes to Financial Statements.
+The inputs or methodology used for valuing securities may not be an indication of the risk associated with investing in these securities.
+For more information on valuation inputs, refer to the Investment Valuation section in the accompanying Notes to Financial Statements.

 Other Information